Pre-Conference Training Workshop

 Giovanni Ferri

-Professor of Political Economy in LUMSA University
+Professor of Economic Policy at LUMSA University

 Roma Tre University